The Minimum Amount of Water Per Day To Survive: A Critical Guide

 What are your chances of finding water in the next three days?
 Your dehydration level will be no different by the end of day three if you don’t find water, but your hydrated self might not make the same mistakes as rationing you could.

-How can you minimize the water your need if stores are running low?
+How can you minimize the water you need if stores are running low?

 Staying hydrated in the first place, before an emergency takes place, will help.
-Every single day, drink as much water as you need, and then drink some more.
+Drink as much water as your body needs every day, and then drink some more.
 A hydrated person will have more time on the clock to work through the stages of dehydration.
-Rationing the water you have in your body will be much easier as well.
+Rationing the water you have in your body will also be much easier.

 Stop eating when the water runs out.
-Because digesting carbs and protein requires water, it’s the one place you can store some it in your body.
-But if you are out of water, digesting food will force your intestines to take it from other places.
-In his book Basic Wilderness Survival Skills, Bradford Angier explains that when you eat, your kidneys use extra water to get rid of digestive waste.
+Because digesting carbs and protein requires water, it’s the one place you can store some of it in your body.
+But if you are out of water, digesting food will force your intestines to take it from other systems.
+In his book Basic Wilderness Survival Skills, Bradford Angier explains that when you eat, your kidneys use extra water to eliminate digestive waste.3

 Work smarter, not harder.
-Whether you need to hike to get to your next location or need to build a base camp, expend your energy outside of the day’s hottest hours.
+Whether you need to hike to your next location or build a base camp, expend your energy outside the day’s hottest hours.
 Also, don’t over-exert yourself.
-Between extra sweat, breathing, and heart-pumping, the rate at which you lose water will be much greater than if you attack a job with a little less enthusiasm.
+Between extra sweat, breathing, and heart pumping, the rate at which you lose water will be much greater than if you attack a job with a little less enthusiasm.

 Don’t drink questionable water, and don’t eat questionable food.
 That stream might look crystal clear, but drinking water contaminated with microscopic parasites or bacteria can be life-threatening in emergency scenarios.
 Diarrhea and vomiting brought on by a case of dysentery or giardiasis can use up your internal water stores very quickly.